KARTIK-PANDEY-KP/smart-grids-final/README.md

 SmartGrid AI is a spreadsheet-like web application that allows users to enrich structured data (like student info, leads, etc.) with AI-powered columns using LLMs (OpenAI GPT).
 No coding required—just type, click, and get insights!

 ---
+# backend/app/new_main.py is the only backend file that is required

 ## Features
 - Spreadsheet UI: Add, edit, delete rows and columns